elastic/universal-profiling-documentation/features.md

 ![stacktraces view](./img/stacktraces-default-view.png)

-Here is summary of the type of groupings in each view:
+Here is a summary of the type of groupings in each view:

 * Containers: stacktraces grouped by container name discovered by the host-agent
 * Deployments: stacktraces grouped by deployment name set by the container orchestration (e.g. Kubernetes `ReplicaSet`,